Our very own Mr. Wapojif spends two hours a day on a bus on the long slog out of central Manchester into Greater Manchester.

-As Britain’s a multi-cultural society there is, and are, a vast range of folk to observe: moronic chavs, businessmen, random adults, mothers and their children, school children, students, and gangsters the hood.
+As Britain’s a multicultural society there is, and are, a vast range of folk to observe: moronic chavs, businessmen, random adults, mothers and their children, school children, students, and gangsters the hood.

 Some people can behave well on a bus.
 A lot can’t and don’t even attempt to.
 Here we establish some fundamental forms of etiquette which normally forms the basis of polite society.
 “Normally?” you croon.

 Behave.
 That’s what most normal people should do when they’re on the bus.
-It gets you from A to B at a lesiurely chugging pace, but it’s cheap and we all have to put up with it so just shut up and read or something.
+It gets you from A to B at a leisurely chugging pace, but it’s cheap and we all have to put up with it so just shut up and read or something.

-1 – Using a mobile phone at an incredibly loud volume
+1. Using a mobile phone at an incredibly loud volume

 This can be for conversations with people, or to play the worst music ever recorded.
 Which is a good point—why does no one ever play good music on their iPhones?

 Being on the phone doesn’t make us think you’re socially active, it just means you can’t sit still on a bus without engaging in some form of human contact.
 Autonomy out of the window!

-2 – Using a mobile and profanity
+2. Using a mobile and profanity

 Now vacuous plebs and buses are a given, but this level of ignorance is intolerable.
-So intolerable it needs a new word; Bus Moron.
+So intolerable it needs a new word—Bus Moron.
 Okay so that’s a phrase, but we’re going to use it from now on.

-3 – Talking/shouting incredibly loudly with bus partner
+3. Talking or shouting incredibly loudly with bus partner